Folklore

-Folklore is shared by a particular group of people; it encompasses the traditions common to that culture, subculture or group.
-This includes tales, myths, legends, proverbs, poems, jokes and other oral traditions.
-They include material culture, ranging from traditional building styles common to the group.
-Folklore also includes customary lore, taking actions for folk beliefs, the forms and rituals of celebrations such as Christmas and weddings, folk dances and initiation rites.
+Folklore is the body of expressive culture shared by a particular group of people, culture or subculture.
+This includes oral traditions such as tales, legends, proverbs, poems, jokes, and other oral traditions.
+This also includes material culture, such as traditional building styles common to the group.
+Folklore also encompasses customary lore, taking actions for folk beliefs, including folk religion, and the forms and rituals of celebrations such as festivals, weddings, folk dances, and initiation rites.

 Each one of these, either singly or in combination, is considered a folklore artifact or traditional cultural expression.
 Just as essential as the form, folklore also encompasses the transmission of these artifacts from one region to another or from one generation to the next.
-Folklore is not something one can typically gain in a formal school curriculum or study in the fine arts.
-Instead, these traditions are passed along informally from one individual to another either through verbal instruction or demonstration.
-The academic study of folklore is called folklore studies or folkloristics, and it can be explored at undergraduate, graduate and Ph.D. levels.
+Folklore is not something one can typically gain from a formal school curriculum or study in the fine arts.
+Instead, these traditions are passed along informally from one individual to another, either through verbal instruction or demonstration.

+The academic study of folklore is called folklore studies or folkloristics, and it can be explored at the undergraduate, graduate, and Ph.D. levels.

 Overview

 The word folklore, a compound of folk and lore, was coined in 1846 by the Englishman William Thoms, who contrived the term as a replacement for the contemporary terminology of "popular antiquities" or "popular literature".
 The second half of the word, lore, comes from Old English lār 'instruction'.
-It is the knowledge and traditions of a particular group, frequently passed along by word of mouth.
+It is the knowledge and traditions of a particular group frequently passed along by word of mouth.

 The concept of folk has varied over time.
-When Thoms first created this term, folk applied only to rural, frequently poor and illiterate peasants.
-A more modern definition of folk is a social group that includes two or more persons with common traits, who express their shared identity through distinctive traditions.
+When Thoms first created this term, folk applied only to rural, frequently poor, and illiterate peasants.
+A more modern definition of folk is a social group that includes two or more people with common traits who express their shared identity through distinctive traditions.
 "Folk is a flexible concept which can refer to a nation as in American folklore or to a single family."
-This expanded social definition of folk supports a broader view of the material, i.e. the lore, considered to be folklore artifacts.
+This expanded social definition of folk supports a broader view of the material, i.e., the lore, considered to be folklore artifacts.
 These now include all "things people make with words (verbal lore), things they make with their hands (material lore), and things they make with their actions (customary lore)".
-Folklore is no longer considered to be limited to that which is old or obsolete.
+Folklore are no longer considered to be limited to that which is old or obsolete.
 These folk artifacts continue to be passed along informally, as a rule anonymously, and always in multiple variants.
-The folk group is not individualistic, it is community-based and nurtures its lore in community.
+The folk group is not individualistic; it is community-based and nurtures its lore in community.
 "As new groups emerge, new folklore is created… surfers, motorcyclists, computer programmers".
 In direct contrast to high culture, where any single work of a named artist is protected by copyright law, folklore is a function of shared identity within a common social group.